 When you stay, do request one of the rooms on floor 4 (the top floor, they start with 7) in the modern section of the hotel.
 You get beautiful high beamed ceilings in these rooms, and in the summer, glass doors at the end of the corridor open up directly to the infinity pool area and garden, which is decked in loungers, which couldn’t be more convenient.

-The spa and relaxation rooms are the absolute highlights at the Gasthof Post set within a multi-million euro, sympathetic, glass-sided extension.
+The spa and relaxation rooms are the absolute highlights at the Gasthof Post, set within a multi-million euro, sympathetic, glass-sided extension.
 Inside, you can enjoy a warm pine-clad resting room and a slopeside relaxation area looking out onto the pool and the slopes beyond.
 Of course, there is a gym for those who decide not to ski, looking out over snowy pine trees, kids pool with a water slide, numerous jets, and a waterfall, along with a baby pool with mini fountains.
 Oh, let’s not forget that infinity pool outside, which is so warm that you can float about as the snow falls and you don’t get cold.
 From my experience, this is the warmest hotel pool in Lech and the best!

 In contrast to other hotels in Austria, the Gasthof Post seems to attract many refined British guests.
-Perhaps the Royal guests had spread the word, or perhaps us Brits are suckers for a water slide for our kids and a gorgeous outdoor infinity pool for a sophisticated swim?
+Perhaps the Royal guests had spread the word, or perhaps we Brits are suckers for a water slide for our kids and a gorgeous outdoor infinity pool for a sophisticated swim?
 After all, is there anything more indulgent than bobbing about outdoors in a warm pool as snowflakes fall on your head?

 4. Schlosshotel Fiss

 Located a short drive from Innsbruck Airport, the ski area of Fiss is relatively undiscovered by the British market, and yet it must be the best ski area for children of any ski resort anywhere in the world.